parsimonhi/animCJK/README.md

 Makemeahanzi itself makes an extensive use of the Arphic PL KaitiM GB and Arphic PL UKai fonts generously provided by Arphic Technology.
 See https://apps.ubuntu.com/cat/applications/precise/fonts-arphic-gkai00mp/ and https://apps.ubuntu.com/cat/applications/fonts-arphic-ukai/ for more details about these fonts.

-Many characters of animCJK just are just not present in these fonts (especially but not exclusively Japanese characters since these Arphic fonts are designed for Chinese).
-One used parts of other characters to design these missing characters and/or used svg editors (mainly Inkscape and BBEdit) to modify their shape.
+Many characters of animCJK are not present in these fonts (especially but not exclusively Japanese characters since these Arphic fonts are designed for Chinese).
+One used parts of other characters to design these missing characters and/or used various editors (mainly Inkscape and BBEdit) to modify their shape.
 One didn't use any other fonts.

 ### Animated_GIF